specklesystems/speckle-docs-OLD/user/tutorial-collab-rh-gh.md

 This quick tutorial taught you one of the ways in which you can use Speckle in a collaborative design environment in Rhino and Grasshopper.

-- You've gotten familiar with the **basics** of the Rhino and Grasshopper connectors, and some **advanced features** such as adding custom properties to objects.
+- You've become familiar with the **basics** of the Rhino and Grasshopper connectors, and some **advanced features** such as adding custom properties to objects.
 - You've used stream **branches** to separate the design tasks amongst a team of architects and engineers.
 - You've also seen how to **structure data** so that downstream actions can be easier to achieve.
 - Lastly, you've **merged** multiple data sources to create a master model to "pin" a version of your design.